wm97artsociety/Manierism-megabyte-rig-/README.md

 This is to help start the blockchain off with funding for the community

-While this halving will only last roughly 2 weeks stopping on the 12th of October 2025
+While this halving will only last roughly 2 weeks stopping on the 12th of October 2025 Once halving is over we appreciate and focus on going back to normal amount of mining While you will need to discard the file and update to the previous one with new updates After oct 13th caughting using halving against community is call for forbidden and not use of software in future This project has turned to a utility meaning the sec will not allow false use of token or mining aspect

 We hope you join us in this craze of electricism and science while learning blockchain together